lizmat/App-Rak/README.md

 #### Full Raku support

-The `jp:path` and `--type=json-path` syntax are actually syntactic sugar for calling a dedicated `jp` subroutine that takes a JSON path as its argument, and returns an instantiated `JP` object.
+The `jp:path` and `--type=json-path` syntax are actually syntactic sugar for calling a dedicated `jp` macro that takes an unquoted JSON path as its argument, and returns an instantiated `JP` object.

 This means that: